 From helping people get better sleep, to offering pain relief, cannabis has numerous advantageous effects.
 It helps relieve anxiety, lower muscle spasms, reduce inflammation and slow the growth of bacteria.

 As with other compounds, people respond differently to cannabis.
 Even though it helps with the difficult medical conditions, some people might not benefit from it.

 The Future of cannabinoids

-Most likely, the commercially available cannabinoids will become more prevalent.
+Most likely, commercially available cannabinoids will become more prevalent in the industry.
 The already approved drugs, which are available in the market, include dronabinol and nabilone.
-As more studies are conducted on cannabinoids including their ability to treat cancer and epilepsy-related side effects, we might see more medical drugs that incorporate chemical compounds of marijuana.
+As more studies are conducted on cannabinoids, we might see more medical drugs that incorporate chemical compounds of marijuana.

 Studies on cannabinoids involve biochemical, physiological and chemical varieties.
-And because cannabis is no longer the herb that helped people get high, people in North America have started accepting it.
-Medicinal cannabis is strengthening their viewpoint, from celebrities, to politicians and the common people.
+Since cannabis is more than just the herb that helped people get high, people in North America have started accepting it.

 With responsible use, cannabis has numerous scientifically backed benefits.
 Scientists are still conducting more studies.